-Mr. and Mrs. Mason read this letter with much satisfaction.
-They no longer hesitated as to what course they ought to pursue.
+satisfaction, and no longer hesitated as to what course they ought to pursue.

-I must warn my readers, beforehand that I have no marvels to relate.
-If they wish to regale themselves with the pious and precocious remarks of children who pass for prodigies in the world, they must seek for such excitement elsewhere.
-The little boy, whose history it is my privilege to relate, was brought up in the old-fashioned, quiet, unobtrusive ways which are pointed out in the Scriptures, and followed by the church.
-Edward was made "a member of Christ and a child of God" in early infancy by baptism, and taught from the beginning, that he was a Christian child, and must try to act accordingly.
+I must warn my readers beforehand, that I have no marvels to relate.
+If they wish to regale them selves with the pious and precocious remarks of children who pass for prodigies in the world, they must seek for such excitement elsewhere.
+The fittle boy whose history it is my privilege to relate, was brought up in the old-fashioned, quiet, unobtrusive ways which are pointed out in the Scriptures, and followed by the church.
+Edward was made as member of Christ and a child of God" in early infancy by baptism, and taught from the beginning, that he was a Christian child, and must try to act accordingly.